British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 1. Making an application

-The new application system launched April 2023 means that all application forms across all sectors for both cultural test and co-production are found in the same place within your account, there is no longer a separate link on the webpages for each form.
-You need to create an account and then once this has been created you can make and manage all your applications within your account.
+The new application system launched in April 2023.
+All application forms across all sectors for both cultural test and co-production are found in the same place within your account.
+There is no longer a separate link on the webpages for each form.
+You need to create an account and then you can make and manage all your applications within your account.
 The application forms for the film, HETV, Children’s TV, Animation TV and video games cultural tests can all be found within your account, along with the co-production application form.

 2. Application Logged

 You will receive a confirmation e-mail when your online application is submitted.
 Your application (along with any supporting documents) will be collated, logged into our database and a file created for your project.
-This can take a week or so due to the high number of applications we receive daily.
+This can take two to three weeks due to the high number of applications we receive daily.

 3. Application Assigned